Skip to content

 5. Ensure you have at least 20 capacity for this item.
 If you do not have this already, request an adjustment by clicking the pencil icon.

-After you requested your quota from Azure, you need to configure this number in the Schoolyear Admin dashboard as well.
+After you requested your quota from Azure, you need to configure this number in the Schoolyear Secure Apps Console as well.

 2. Click Add quota.